-The fund promotes environmental and social characteristics through sustainable investments.
-This means investments, primarily through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are deemed to contribute to an environmental or social objective in line with the Sustainable Development Goals of the 2030 Agenda and/or activities aligned with the EU Taxonomy.
+The fund promotes environmental and social characteristics through sustainable investments, which means investments in companies whose economic activities are deemed to contribute to an environmental or social objective in accordance with the Sustainable Development Goals of Agenda 2030 and/or activities aligned with the EU Taxonomy.

-The fund's share of sustainable investments in 2023 amounted to 40.88%, based on an average outcome of the fund's sustainable investments per quarter.
+The fund's proportion of sustainable investments in 2023 totaled 51.28%, based on an average of the results of the fund's sustainable investments per quarter.